-About 8 million new vehicles sold last year had either all-wheel-drive or four-wheel-drive, giving them the ability to do some off-road driving, according to IHS Markit data.
+Consumer purchased almost 7 million new vehicles last year had either all-wheel-drive or four-wheel-drive, giving them the ability to do some off-road driving, according to IHS Markit data.
 Tire manufacturer BF Goodrich sees that huge volume of annual sales as a massive opportunity for people to get to more remote areas and has developed an app that makes off-roading easier.

 Goodrich’s OnTrail app allows drivers to check for trail difficulty, the average length of time to navigate, user reviews and weather conditions to plan an off-road adventure.